Open Source ROS 2 Space Infrastructure

 from day one

-Every subsystem follows the same ROS 2 interface pattern: a telemetry topic for continuous state publishing, a service for synchronous requests, an action server for long-running operations, and a diagnostics topic for FDIR events.
-Swapping a simulation node for a real hardware driver requires changing the implementation, not the interface.
+Every subsystem follows the same ROS 2 interface pattern: a telemetry topic for continuous state publishing, a service for synchronous requests, an action server for long running operations, and a diagnostics topic for FDIR events.
+To swap a simulation node for a real hardware driver, you change the implementation and keep the interface.

 ROS 2 interface pattern per subsystem